Key Takeaways

 Phased approaches that deliver visible, measurable value incrementally are significantly more likely to succeed.
 Not just because they're technically safer, but because they maintain executive support through the long middle of the programme, where the work is hardest and the results aren't yet visible.

-The Four Other Patterns
+Four More Failure Patterns

 Architecture that outpaces the team.
 Adopting patterns your internal engineers don't have the skills to operate in production is a trap.
 Microservices, Kubernetes, event-driven design all require real operational expertise.
 A modernized system nobody on your team fully understands is fragile in a different way than before.

 Missing executive ownership.
 Multi-year programmes without clear executive sponsorship drift, especially across budget cycles.
 Someone needs to own the programme, defend the investment, and make tradeoff decisions when the unexpected surfaces.
-Without that person, programmes outlast their mandate.

-Modernization in Practice
+Application Modernization in Practice

-Healthcare and manufacturing stand out for the same underlying reason: the systems being modernized are directly connected to operations where failure has consequences beyond IT.
+These two industries stand out for the same underlying reason: the systems being modernized are directly connected to operations where failure has consequences beyond IT.
 A database going down during a migration is an IT incident.
 A database going down during a migration in a hospital system is a patient safety incident.
 Those aren't the same conversation, and they shouldn't be planned the same way.

-Healthcare runs under some of the tightest regulatory constraints of any sector.
+Healthcare software modernization runs under some of the tightest regulatory constraints of any sector.
 Systems handling patient data must comply with HIPAA in the US, GDPR in Europe, and a range of national frameworks that govern how data is stored, accessed, transferred, and retained.

 Compliance isn't a checkpoint at the end of a modernization phase.
 It shapes the architecture of every layer.